 William & Mary law students come here because they believe in our philosophy of the citizen lawyer.
-We select them from thousands of applicants not only for their impressive GPAs and test scores, but because of their potential to make significant contributions to society as members of the legal profession.
+We select them from thousands of applicants not only for their impressive credentials, but because of their potential to make significant contributions to society as members of the legal profession.

 The incredible diversity of experience of our students is mirrored in our student organizations and student-edited journals.
 Here’s where students collaborate on service projects, edit law review articles, and team up for moot court and trial competitions.